banner_for_desktop banner_for_responsive

 Are there different types, or styles, of divorce mediation?

 Yes.
 Divorce mediators range along a continuum from relatively active and directive to relatively passive and facilitative.
-A more directive, active, or evaluative mediator is more likely to explain to a couple the range of outcomes that might occur if an issue were litigated in court.
+A more directive, active, or evaluative mediator is more likely to describe to a couple the range of outcomes that might occur if an issue were litigated in court.
 A more active mediator will suggest options, based on their experience with past clients, that might help a couple keep moving forward toward an agreement.
 The emphasis is on achieving an agreement that works for both parties.
 A more facilitative mediator will give less direction to the mediation and focus more on the process.
 More of the responsibility for identifying issues and formulating proposals comes from the parties themselves.
 A facilitative mediator tends to believe that a couple, given time and support, can reach an effective agreement with relatively less direction from the mediator.
 This style of mediation can lead to separation agreements that favor the more dominant partner in a couple.
 My family law mediation style is active and directive, and I work hard to keep the playing field level so that couples can negotiate equitable agreements that serve both of their needs.
+See this blog post about how to choose a divorce mediator

 I have started a contested divorce case in court.
 Can I change it to mediation?